-Welcome to my website which is your gateway to intelligently practicing Yoga and Mindfulness Meditation for your health and well-being.
-To embody the practices, come take a class with me at Altermed Clinic NDG.
-In person, we learn the deepest.
-Or if you can’t make it to class, support your home practice with my monthly blogs and newsletters.
+Welcome to my website which is your gateway to intelligently practicing Yoga and Vipassana Meditation for your health and well-being.
+To embody the practices, take a class with me online.
+We learn the deepest in community and through intentional repetition.
+Plus, support your home practice with my metta blogs and monthly newsletters.

-I have been teaching Vinyasa Krama Yoga, Yoga therapeutics and meditation for over 20 years.
-I am part of the team of therapists and teachers at Altermed Clinic NDG at 5757 Monkland Avenue Montreal, H4A 1E8.
-My classes provide you with the beneficial and proven methods of Vinyasa Krama Yoga, mindfulness and somatic movement for you to embody health and balance in all aspects of your life.
-My classes heal the body, refresh the senses and centre your mind to reconnect you to your authentic ground of being.
+I have been teaching Vinyasa Krama Yoga, Yoga therapeutics and meditation since 1995.
+For over twenty five years, I have guided classes and programs to help people integrate health and positive change in their lives.
+I am part of the team of therapists and teachers at Altermed Clinic NDG (5757 Monkland Avenue Montreal, H4A 1E8).
+My classes provide you with the scientifically proven methods of somatic balance and therapy.
+My classes heal the body, refresh the senses and centre your mind.

 Come experience balance from the inside out, Allison Ulan BFA, IAYT, E-RYT500

-Tuesday evenings – 6 pm – 7:20 pm The Complete Yoga Class for back care and posture – Level 1 & 2 – January 7th to March 25th
+Tuesday evenings – 6 pm – 7:30 pm The Complete Yoga Class for back care and posture – Multi-Level

-Thursday evenings – 6:30 pm – 8 pm Yoga for Beginners with Allison 10 week session – January 9th to March 22nd
+Thursday evenings – 6:30 pm – 8 pm Yoga for Beginners – Level one

-Tuesday Evenings – The Complete Yoga Class for Back Care and Posture – Level 1 & 2 from 6 to 7:15 pm
+Tuesday Evenings – The Complete Yoga Class for Back Care and Posture – Multi-Level – 6 to 7:30 pm

 These classes are for students who want an in-depth and detailed experience to embody the reliable and effective postural techniques of Yoga.
 These classes will address your back care needs by release tension, re-aligning your body to effectively deal with lower back pain and therapeutically strengthen the body.
 The first two thirds of class will be yoga postures and somatic exercises to balance the body’s strength, flexibility and agility.
 The last third of class will be breath work and mindfulness techniques to aid deep tension release, develop focus and help your cultivate mindful presence.
 These sessions are perfect for people new to Yoga.

 Enjoy a 90 minute class that blends the best of yoga, somatic movement and mindfulness.
-Over 10 weeks, the class will progressive through the ashtanga vinyasa krama sequence.
-By the end of December you will be able to practice the primary series.
-Arrive to class motivated.
-Leave class aligned, centred and revitalized.
+These sessions progress through the ashtanga vinyasa krama sequence.
+Class material is sensitive to the needs of the attending students.
+We will continue working through the Intermediate series of Ashtanga Yoga.
+Arrive to class be supported and motivated.
+Leave class centred and revitalized.

-Fees (all prices include gst and pst taxes):
+Fees (all prices include gst and pst taxes) when at Altermed NDG: